nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

-Registering an X-Road member's security server can be done
+The actions required to register an X-Road member's security server depend on whether automatic approval of authentication certificate registration requests is enabled or disabled (_default_).

 When automatic approval of authentication certificate registration requests is enabled, the following action must be taken:
 - An authentication certificate registration request must be sent from the security server to the central server by the security server administrator.